 How to opt out of receiving preapproved or prequalified offers

 If you don’t want to receive prescreened credit card offers, it’s easy to opt out for five years.
 Just visit optoutprescreen.com or call 1-888-567-8688.
-Just keep in mind that by opting out in the ways described in this section, you’re just reducing the amount you get by mail.
+Just keep in mind that by opting out in the ways described in this section, you’re just reducing the amount you get.
 These opt-out options don’t apply to all prescreened offers.

 If you want to opt out permanently, you’ll have to submit a written request after you start the opt-out request on the website.

 One thing to note: This only removes you from certain lists associated with the major consumer credit-reporting agencies.
 You may still receive some offers in the mail or electronically.

 The Federal Trade Commission has more information on opting out on its website.

 Neither prequalification nor preapproval guarantees actual approval, but it’s a sign the odds might be in your favor.
 Be sure to read the fine print to understand what the card issuer means by prequalified or preapproved, and be aware that applying typically results in a hard inquiry, which could negatively impact your credit.

 You might be able to proactively request prequalification or preapproval before you apply for a credit card.
 And if you get rejected at this stage, you’ll have saved yourself a hard inquiry and the resulting ding on your credit scores.